atosorigin/bull_sequanaedge_awx/ansible/readme.md

 ![alt text](doc/awx_make_docker_compose.png)

 ### change your inventory variables

+:warning: Warning : default variables are defined in **ansible/projects/<openbmc or redfish>/vars/external_vars**

-You should change the *Variables* in the file <target_dir>/openbmc/vars/external_vars.yml declared in your volume.
+You should change the *Variables* in the file <target_dir>/<openbmc or redfish>/vars/external_vars.yml declared in your volume.

-You may add/change *Variables*  in AWX inventory variables, if you remove it from your openbmc/vars/external_vars.yml file.
+You may add/change *Variables*  in AWX inventory variables, if you remove it from your vars/external_vars.yml file.

 The following chapter explains the meaning of all variables.